sentairanger/Flask-Dual-Robot/README.md

 * `camera_app.html`: This builds the app and embeds the CSS and JavaScript files.
 * `camera_app.css`: This designs the app.
 * `camera_app.js`: This defines the two buttons using JavaScript.
 This avoids reloading the webpage.
+* `requirements.txt`: This is used when wanting to install the prerequisites
+* `Dockerfile`: This is used to build the docker image.

 ## To run on different platforms